akazukin5151/kpxhs/docs/kpxhs.1.md

 ]
 ```

 **The theme file must be a valid Haskell expression**.
-It is a list-of-2-tuples, where the first item is an attribute name made of a list-of-strings, and the second item is a record with three fields: fg, bg, and styles. fg and bg are of type Color, while styles is a list-of-styles
+It is a list-of-2-tuples; for every tuple, the first item is an attribute name made of a list-of-strings, and the second item is the attribute value.
+The attribute value is represented as a record with three fields: fg, bg, and styles.
+The fg and bg fields only accept certain color names. styles is a list-of-styles, and also only accept certain style names.

 ### Attribute names